naufalafels/cheap_travel/README.md

-# Travalay
+# Cheap Trvael
-#### Travalay, an app that gives you cheapest return flight prices and dates list from anywhere to everywhere.
+#### A program that returns cheapest flight prices and dates list from anywhere to everywhere.
 [Travalay](#travalay)
 - [Objectives](#a-objectives)
 - [Javascript](#b-javascript)